DrakeAxelrod/Cyber-Physical-Systems-and-Systems-of-Systems/README.md

     Enter passphrase (empty for no passphrase):
     ```
 ---
-3. Add SSH key to Gitlab.
+3. Add the SSH key to Gitlab.

     Start by copying the key to clipboard:
     #### Mac